 Traditionally, redesigning a website meant hiring a web designer or agency.
 Here is what that looks like:

-- Find and vet a designer - You research agencies, look at portfolios, get quotes, and compare options.
-This alone takes 1-2 weeks.
+- Find and vet a designer - You research agencies, look at portfolios, get quotes, and compare who will own strategy, content, implementation, and launch.

-- Discovery and planning - The designer interviews you about your business, goals, and preferences.
-This takes another 1-2 weeks.
+- Discovery and planning - The designer interviews you about your business, goals, audience, content, and constraints.

 - Content migration - Someone (usually you) has to manually copy all your text content, gather your images, and organize everything for the designer.
 This is tedious and error-prone.
 Things get lost.

-- Design mockups and revisions - The designer creates mockups, you give feedback, they revise.
-Two to three rounds of this takes 2-4 weeks.
+- Design mockups and revisions - The designer creates mockups, you give feedback, and the team revises against an agreed approval process.

-- Development and testing - The approved design gets built into a working website.
-Another 2-4 weeks.
+- Development and testing - The approved design gets built into a working website, then tested across the required pages, devices, forms, and integrations.

 The AI redesign process